 What Is a Credit Union?

-A credit union is a not-for-profit organization that is focused on serving its members.
+A credit union is a not-for-profit organization that focuses on serving its members.
 Members can make deposits, apply for loans and take advantage of various other financial products and services.
 Credit unions typically offer reasonable savings and loan rates.

 The Best Perks of Joining a Credit Union